ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### PUT Handler {#node-put}

 The PUT handler is used to get the KDC to produce and return individual keying material to protect outgoing messages for the node (identified by "NODENAME") for the group identified by "GROUPNAME".
 Application profiles MAY also use this handler to rekey the whole group.
-(OPT8)
-It is up to the application profiles to specify if this handler supports renewal of individual keying material, renewal of the group keying material or both.
+It is up to the application profiles to specify if this handler supports renewal of individual keying material, renewal of the group keying material or both (OPT8).

 The handler expects a request with empty payload.

 The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
-The KDC also verifies that the role the client is granted allows it to perform this operation on this resource (REQ7aa).
+The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ7aa).
 If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 Additionally, the handler verifies that the node is a current member of the group.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.